Admission requirements for the Advanced Master in Development Studies

 You are eligible to apply if you:

-- hold a Master degree or five years bachelor degree in Development Studies or a related discipline1 and obtained good study results.
-Applicants with a 4-year Bachelor are not automatically excluded but need to demonstrate equivalence to a Master degree on the basis of the Bachelor’s curriculum that includes several research-oriented courses and assignments; successful attendance of relevant academic courses/trainings and/or highly relevant professional experience2.
+- hold a Master degree in Development Studies or a related discipline1 with good study results.
+Applicants with a 4-year Bachelor degree2 are not automatically excluded but need to demonstrate equivalence to a Master degree on the basis of the Bachelor’s curriculum that includes several research-oriented courses (for ex. dissertation); successful attendance of relevant academic courses/trainings and/or highly relevant professional experience3.
 Holders of a University degree under the European Bologna system must hold a Master degree;

 - have a good command of English, certified by an official language test;

 - show a proven interest in development issues (for ex. relevant professional experience, internship, field research, volunteering experience);